arp242/nordavind/README.markdown

 Run `serve.py` to start the server.
 You can optionally add an `address:port` to listen on (defaults to `0.0.0.0:8001`).

-Note that Nordavind only supports a single user; you can’t use the same installation with multiple users.

 Adding your music collection
 ============================
-There are two scripts to update your music collection:

-- `update.py` Does a full update (add new track, update existing, and remove deleted tracks)
+You can use `update.py` to update your music collection; by default, this does a full update (add new files, update existing files, remove deleted files, calculate replaygain if missing).
-- `addnew.py` Only add new tracks; this is significantly faster

-Both scripts accept a single argument, which is a directory in your _musicdir_, if given, only that directory will be updated.

-These scripts may give harmless warnings; they're from taglib, You can safely ignore them (doesn't seem like they can can be disabled...)
+See `update.py -h` for some options.

 Using Nordavind